bhklab/DrugTissue/README.md

 All these packages are available on [CRAN](http://cran.r-project.org) or [Bioconductor](http://www.bioconductor.org)

-all nessesary packages have `library(<package>)` calls within the R scripts themselves, or the script assumes a previous script has been run and thus should have loaded nessesary packages.
+All necessary packages have `library(<package>)` calls within the R scripts themselves, or the script assumes a previous script has been run and thus should have loaded nessesary packages.

 Running R Scripts in Repository and figure generation
 -------------------------------